Gwen Stefani Reportedly ‘Nightmare’ On ‘The Voice’: Will Miley Cyrus Replace?

-When The Voice first began, fans were fascinated by the concept of a show that had coaches turn their backs on the participants so that they could focus only on the singing.
+When The Voice began, fans were fascinated by the concept of a show that had coaches turn their backs on the participants so that they could focus only on the singing.
 Now, years later, those coaches have become the stars themselves, and the new season has reunited lovebirds Gwen Stefani and Blake Shelton in those oversized chairs.
-But a new report alleges that the songstress has become a “nightmare” for the staff on The Voice.
+However, a new report alleges that the songstress has become a “nightmare” for the staff on The Voice.
 Will she survive another season, or will Miley Cyrus, who sat out this cycle of the show, become her replacement?

 “Diva” Gwen is a “nightmare” to interact with on The Voice, reported Radar Online.
 Even before the debut of season 12, staffers allegedly were having issues with the songstress, a source close to production informed Radar.